ricardoboss/STEP/StepLang.Wiki/Functions/Substring.md

 - If `length` is 0 or negative, the function will return an empty string.
 - If `start + length` is greater than the number of characters remaining in the string, the substring will be truncated to the remaining characters.
 - If `start` or `length` is not an integer, it will be rounded to the nearest integer (0.5 rounds up).
 - If `start` is negative, it is treated as starting from the end of the subject.
 For example, if `start` is -3 and `length` is 3, the function will return the last 3 characters of the string.
+If the absolute value is greater than the number of characters in `subject`, an empty string is returned.

 # Examples